BY950T-1 - Welding helmet Vevor - Free user manual and instructions

 ADJUSTING HEADGEAR

-HEAD SIZE ADJUSTMENT: HEADGEAR TIGHTNESS is adjusted by turning the Ratchet Knob to the right or left to adjust for the desired head size.
-This located at the back of the helmet.
+HEAD SIZE ADJUSTMENT: Headgear tightness is adjusted by turning the ratchet knob to the right or left to adjust for the desired head size.
+This is located at the back of the helmet.

 ADJUSTMENT is made by adjusting the comfort then placing the strap under guide and snapping the pins into the holes to lock securely in place.

 TILT: Tilt adjustment is located on the right side of the helmet.
-Loosen the headgear tension knob and push the top end of the adjustment lever outward the lever's Stop Tab clears the notches.
-Then rotate the lever forward or ba the desired tilt position.
-The Stop will automatically engage again when releas locking the helmet into position.
+Loosen the headgear tension knob and push the top end of the adjustment lever outward until the lever's Stop Tab clears the notches.
+Then rotate the lever forward or backward to the desired tilt position.
+The Stop will automatically engage again when released, locking the helmet into position.

 FORE / AFT ADJUSTMENT: Adjusts the distance between the user's face and lens.
 To

 adjust, slide and hold the spring loaded caps upward while moving the head into one of four slotted locations.
-Once the desired distance has been achieved go of the cap and it will return to its resting position once the adapter is in one of the four slots.
+Once the desired distance has been achieved, let go of the cap and it will return to its resting position once the adapter is in one of the four slots.

 NOTE: Make sure both sides are equally positioned for proper orientation.